Burkina Faso: Government and politics

-The constitution of 2 June 1991 established a semi-presidential government: its parliament could be dissolved by the President of the Republic, who was to be elected for a term of seven years.
+The June 1991 constitution established a semi-presidential government: its parliament could be dissolved by the President of the Republic, who was to be elected for a term of seven years.
 In 2000, the constitution was amended to reduce the presidential term to five years and set term limits to two, preventing successive re-election.
 The amendment took effect during the 2005 elections.

 The parliament consisted of one chamber known as the National Assembly, which had 111 seats with members elected to serve five-year terms.
-There was also a constitutional chamber, composed of ten members, and an economic and social council whose roles were purely consultative.
+There was a constitutional chamber, with ten members, and an economic and social council whose roles were purely consultative.
 The 1991 constitution created a bicameral parliament, but the upper house (Chamber of Representatives) was abolished in 2002.

-The Compaoré administration had worked to decentralize power by devolving some of its powers to regions and municipal authorities.
+The Compaoré administration worked to decentralize power by devolving some of its powers to regions and municipal authorities.
 The widespread distrust of politicians and lack of political involvement by many residents complicated this process.
 Critics described this as a hybrid decentralisation.

 Political freedoms are severely restricted in Burkina Faso.
 Human rights organizations had criticised the Compaoré administration for numerous acts of state-sponsored violence against journalists and other politically active members of society.

 The prime minister is head of government and is appointed by the president with the approval of the National Assembly.
 He is responsible for recommending a cabinet for appointment by the president.